 - In Chrono Trigger, Lucca gets drunk on "soup" and then...

 "Liar!
 I was a perfect lady last night!
 But why does my tummy hurt so?"

-One quest in Skyrim starts innocently enough with a drinking contest with a random gentleman in a random bar...you then blackout and wake up half the map away in Markarth, being yelled at by a nun for trashing the local temple.
+- One quest in The Elder Scrolls V: Skyrim starts innocently enough with a drinking contest with a random gentleman in a random bar...you then blackout and wake up on the other side of Skyrim in Markarth, being yelled at by a priestess of Dibella for trashing the local temple.
 What follows is a string of goat selling, monster proposing, and other debauchery you can't remember.
 It can potentially be worse if the girl who you borrowed the wedding ring from was your wife.
-Turns out your drinking buddy was none other than Sanguine, Daedric god of wine and merry-making, out for laughs.
+Turns out your drinking buddy was none other than Sanguine, Daedric Prince of Debauchery and Hedonism, out looking for a good time.
 And on top of that, Sanguine had so much fun with you that in memory of the hilarity, he gives you an artifact staff that summons Dremora Lords on command.

 "I once smelled a luckydo so powerful, I woke up with a hangover."

 - In Mass Effect 2 it's possible to go to a bar and order drinks.
 When you get to the Krogan Liquor, Shepard blacks out and wakes up in a bathroom.